Nobledevstudio/GadgetKing/README.md

 1. Connect to a backend API for dynamic product data.

-2. Add user authentication and persistent cart.
+2. Add user authentication and a persistent cart.

 3. Integrate payment gateways (Paystack, Flutterwave, Stripe).